Contralateral brain: Comparing inversion, somatic twist and axial twist

-The three theories are closely related.

-The somatic twist hypothesis was proposed as an improvement to the inversion hypothesis, and thus has a much wider explanatory power than its predecessor.
+The somatic twist hypothesis was proposed as an improvement to the inversion hypothesis, and thus has a much wider explanatory power than its predecessor, but is also more complicated.
 It not only explains the inversion of the body but additionally the contralateral forebrain.
+It does not explain, however, how the twist might develop in the vertebrate embryo, nor does it address the possible evolution.

-The axial twist hypothesis was defined independently of the other two.
+The axial twist theory was proposed independently.
 In addition to providing rationale for the inverted body and the contralateral forebrain, it explains why the heart and bowels are asymmetric.
-Moreover, it is the only one of the three theories that is supported by evidence from embryological growth, which is the only theory that has been tested independently.
+It is the only one of the three theories that is supported by evidence from embryological growth.

 Evolution

 A remarkable property of the contralateral organization is that it is present in every vertebrate.
-Even the most distant clades — agnathans — possess an optic chiasm, and even the skull impressions of early vertebrates from the Ordovician show the presence of an optic chiasm: this idea was worked out by Kinsbourne.
+Even the most distant clades—agnathans—possess an optic chiasma, and even the skull impressions of early vertebrates from the Ordovician show the presence of an optic chiasma: this idea was worked out by Kinsbourne.

 There is molecular evidence for the inversion hypothesis in almost all groups of deuterostomes.
 It is not known, however, what exactly was the selective pressure that caused the inversion.
-Twisting and asymmetric development are well known from other deuterostomes — such as Hemichordata, Echinodermata, Cephalochordata and Tunicata.
-Turning toward the side or upside-down also occurs frequently in these clades.
+Twisting and asymmetric development are well known from other deuterostomes—such as Hemichordata, Echinodermata, Cephalochordata and Tunicata.
+Turning toward the side or upside-down also occurs frequently in these clades (e.g. sea stars which turn their mouth downwards after the larva has briefly settled with the mouth turned up, or the adult lancelet which buries obliquely with its mouth turned up, or many fish which tend to turn around when feeding from the water surface).